manucf8/LumiSkin/README.md

 ### Dummy Data
 If you wish to see the app's full potential without manually creating hundreds of products, you can use our pre-designed MySQL script.
 - Steps
-1. If you already had data, delete your database and create it again.
+1. If you already had data inside the database, besides the tables creation, delete your database and create it again.
-2. Run this command to create the database tables `php artisan migrate`
+2. Run this command to create the tables `php artisan migrate`
-3. Open the file `script.sql` which is inside the zip
+3. Open the file `db.sql`.
+This is a SQL script that will generate the dummy data.
 4. In `http://localhost/phpmyadmin/` click on your database, and look for a "SQL" button on the upper part of the page.
-5. Copy and paste the contents of the script, and run it.
+5. In there, copy and paste the contents of the script, and run it.
-6. Copy all of the images in the zip, and paste them inside the folder public/storage in the project's root directory
+6. Copy all of the images in the `images` folder, and paste them inside the folder public/storage in the project's root directory.

 ## Running the app